 Kakadu Camping: setting up a campfire

 I had always dreamt of sitting at a campfire in the Australian bush.
 Looking for small wood and sticks is part and parcel of any camping adventure.
-We stopped along the road on our way to the Kambolgie Campground and packed the vehicle full of dry tree branches that we used to lit up our campfire at the campsite.
+We stopped along the road to the Kambolgie Campground and packed the vehicle full of dry tree branches that we used to lit up our campfire at the campsite.

 Cooking a campfire dinner

 When we got back to the Kambolgie Campground, our appetite was big.
-Cooking at a campsite is good fun and something I enjoyed as a real Outback experience.
-That night we cooked basic food: vegetables, noodles, meat.
+Cooking at a campsite is good fun and something I enjoyed as an authentic Outback experience.
+That night we cooked basic food: vegetables, noodles, and meat.
 Here is one of our pasta dishes.

 After cooking our dinner at the campfire, the most relaxing part was watching the stars, enjoying the glowing flames soaring high and falling asleep in front of the fire.

 Sleeping in the Australian Swag

 If camping is a must when travelling in the Australian Outback, the Australian swag is another thing you must try out to enjoy a Kakadu camping experience fully.
-I had camped before in Australia, but it was my first time to sleep in an Aussie Swag on a camping tour.
+I had camped before in Australia, but it was my first time sleeping in an Aussie Swag on a camping tour.
 Below, you can see the rolled-up swags in our Kakadu camping ground.

 What is Australian Swag?

-That night was a beautiful dry night with the full moon, and thousands of stars lit up the sky.
+That night was a beautiful dry night with a full moon and thousands of stars lit up the sky.
 The balmy wind woke me up at some point, and I was thankful because I could witness this amazing Kakadu night sky.

 Spending the last night at Mardugal Campground

-For the second day, we had planned to spend the night somewhere else on the way to our next destinations.
-The Mardugal Campground is a managed campground with kitchen, toilets and shower facilities.
-The idea of having a warm shower cheered all up, but we did not know what to expect at the campsite.
+For the second day, we had planned to spend the night somewhere else on the way to our next destination.
+The Mardugal is one of the Kakadu camping grounds with kitchen, toilets and shower facilities.
+The idea of having a warm shower cheered us all, but we did not know what to expect at the campsite.
 An army of aggressive mosquitoes ruined our night there.